Setup and Installation

 The following error will appear in the Application Output if you try to launch to a simulator that does not have a paired watch:

 error MT0000: Unexpected error - Please file a bug report at http://bugzilla.xamarin.com error HE0020: Could not find a paired Watch device for the iOS device 'iPhone 6'.

 Refer to Apple's forums for instructions on configuring the simulators, if the defaults do not work.

 Xcode 6 and watchOS 1

 You must make the watch extension project the Startup Project before running or debugging the app.
 You cannot "start" the watch app itself, and if you choose the iOS app then it will start as normal in the iOS Simulator.

-By default a watch app starts in normal app mode (not Glance or Notifications mode) from Xamarin Studio's Run or Debug commands.
+By default a watch app starts in normal app mode (not Glance or Notifications mode) from Visual Studio for Mac's Run or Debug commands.

 When using Xcode 6, only the iPhone 5, iPhone 5S, iPhone 6, and iPhone 6 Plus can activate the external display for either Apple Watch - 38mm or Apple Watch - 42mm where the watch applications will be displayed.

 Note: Remember that the watch screen does not automatically appear in the iOS Simulator when using Xcode 6.
 Use the Hardware > External Displays menu to show the watch screen.

 Refer to the Notifications page for information how to handle nofitications in code.